hudsonrio/hudsonrio.github.io/_posts/2016-8-02-Citibike.md

 title: What is Big Data, and what does it have to say about the Citibike gender gap?
 ---

-This mini-post explores how, using "the cloud" (Amazon AWS clusters) and Hive (a query interface on top of Hadoop) I explored the demographics of New York's Citibike system, using this example to write a piece in plain english about what "Big Data" means in practice.
+This mini-post explores how, using Amazon AWS and Hive, I explored the demographics of New York City's Citibike system.
+The post explores what "Big Data" means in practice, concluding with some observations about NYC's bike system's users.

 ## Context